 What do the results tell you to do next?

-Pivot ↪️ Going in a fundamental new direction?
+Pivot ↪️ Going in a fundamentally new direction?
 Learn more.Pursue ✅ Are you more certain about the desirability of your idea?Stop ❌ Is there is no long-term product potential?
 Write down your personal learnings and move on to the next idea.

 Download the canvas for free

-You can download and use the MVP Experiment Canvas to start validating your business idea with a Minimum Viable Product.
+You can download and use the MVP Experiment Canvas for free and start validating your business idea with a Minimum Viable Product today.

-Fill out the form to receive a link to download the canvas in different file formats (PNG, PDF, Google Sheets, Excel and Numbers file of the canvas.
+Fill out the form to receive a link to download the canvas in different file formats (PNG, PDF, Google Sheets, Excel and Numbers).

 Afterwards click here to read the extensive how-to guide.

 Hi! 👋 I'm Bram Kanstein.
-Building useful things that bring value to (aspiring) entrepreneurs and makers is what I love to do.
+Building useful things for people in the early stages of their ideas is what I love to do.

-It started with Startup Stash, a curated directory of resources and tools for startups, that ended up as the most upvoted product of all time on Product Hunt.
-Til date it has helped 800.000+ entrepreneurs from around the world.
+It all started with Startup Stash, a curated directory of 400 resources and tools for startups that to date has helped 1.000.000+ entrepreneurs from around the world.

-I've built this website and it's backend fully without code, to demonstrate you don't need coding skills to execute on your idea.
-Not so coincidentally, that's also what I'm teaching with my upcoming course No-Code MVP, where this canvas is the main framework I use.
+This website is built and automated without code, to demonstrate you don't need coding skills to execute on your idea.
+Not so coincidentally, that's also what I'm teaching in my course No-Code MVP, where this canvas is the main framework I use.